 Of course, don’t ignore the broader issues.
 If they’re unnecessarily loud when they come home, talk to them so that they’re aware.
 The same goes for when they come to you with a request.
 Be conscious of your behavior so that you can make their life easier.
 After all, it’s their home too.

 Most renters struggle with storage issues in small apartments.
 Of course, when the situation involves more people, these problems become worse.
 Shop around for multifunctional furniture that fits you and your roommate’s needs.
 Storage ottomans are perfect for extra blankets and pillows.
 Put clothes in boxes that fit under your bed.
 You can also use a fold-down table to make mealtimes painless.

-Organization is key if you want to share a studio apartment.
+Organization is key if you want to share a studio apartment with a roommate.
 Even the tiniest of spaces can avoid clutter.
 Look for different storage systems to accommodate a surplus of items.